Web3-FullStack/FZTM-AOFD/README.md

 # FZTM-AOFD
-AO FullStack Development: From Zero to Market
+Here we will write a book "AO FullStack Development: From Zero to Market".

+This book will guide the readers to study AO FullStack application Development skills and build their own ideas from zero till the product go to market.